andyrj/ulit/README.md

 Improvements:
 * Transparent svg support - (no need for special svg tag function)
-* Simple depth first search walkDOM(fn) avoids using slow TreeWalker api (even if that's only a perf hit in the initial un-cached render()) client side, and will allow for smaller client versions of this library with many methods stripped out which are only required server side in an SSR'd app.
+* Simple depth first search walkDOM(fn) avoids using slow TreeWalker api (even if that's only a perf hit in the initial un-cached render()) client side.
 * SSR support via serializable part paths.
 This uses followPath(Array<Number|String>), which handles most of the setup work can be pre-rendered down to static html that can be delivered to the client and hydrated.
 * By using "{{}}" for attributes and <!--{{}}--> for part placeholders, this library doesn't need to use regex, doesn't force quotes on attributes in templates and can be generally simpler.
-* Similar in bundle size to lit-html (probably smaller once the code is split into client/server implementations where server can be tree-shaken/dead code eliminated, from the client bundle).

 ## How can I use it?
 ### Install